 After being clear that this is an investment I can handle, I should ensure I have the down payment.
 Mortgage down payments only need 3% of the costs, while property for investments needs at least 20%.
 Investment properties require a higher down payment since mortgage insurance does not apply.
 I could use personal savings for this or look for banking financing.

 Next, I will want to ensure I am scouting houses in the right location.
 Going for estates where people are moving out instead of in is like betting on dry land.
-On the contrary, I should focus on cities where people are starting to come in, which means I will be working with high demand.
+On the contrary, it might be better to focus on cities similar to the ones mentioned on https://cristalcellar.com/san-gabriel-valley-real-estate-market-report, where the real estate market tends to be booming and more people are starting to come in, which means I will be working with high demand.
+Not knowing the local area can be an issue, so you might want to use a buyer’s agent to help.

-Other location considerations could include amenities specifications such as schools, restaurants, malls, parks, and theatres.
-Property taxes vary across the country, so I will also want to ensure I keep it as low as possible.
+Other considerations when house-hunting include amenities specifications such as schools, restaurants, shops, parks, and theatres.
+Property taxes vary across the country, so I will also want to ensure I keep it as low as possible – a buyers agent can help to navigate all of this.
+If you’re wondering what a buyers agent does, they can help you to determine your needs, schedule showings, and help you secure a property at the right price, amongst other things.

 Operating expenses are relatively high, and I wouldn’t want them overshadowing expected profits.
 New properties often require 35 to 80 percent in gross operating income.
 An ideal bet should be at least 50%.
 For example, if I charge $1600 on rent, then the operating costs will be about $800.
 Keeping this calculation in mind will give us a clear expectation when surveying different properties.